koichi-murakami/zmq-geant4/README.md

 Copyright (c) 2017, Koichi Murakami

 zmq-geant4 is a [ZeroMQ](http://zeromq.org/) interface for Geant4.
+This is an alternative implementation of Geant4 interface.
-This interface is a part of a Geant4 kernel for Jupyter.
+This interface is a part of a Geant4 kernel for [Jupyter](http://jupyter.org/).
 A Jupyter kernel is provided in another repository.